voicebase/voicebase-docs/docs/how-to-guides/https-request-security.md

 - Attachment length MUST match the specified `Content-Length`
 - Attachment type MUST match the specified `Content-Type`

+Currently available Multi-part POST APIs are: `/media` and `/media/{mediaId}`.
+These APIs support `multipart/form-data` as the required `Content-Type`.

+## DELETE requests

+The following requirements apply to `DELETE` requests:

+- `DELETE` requests MUST NOT contain a body, expect when the body is a query string.
+- `DELETE` requests SHOULD include an `Accept` header that includes the type returned by the API as acceptable (most APIs return `application/json`).
+Omitting the `Accept` header is interpreted as `Accept: */*`, but this is not recommended.

 # TLS Security

 Requests should use a secure TLS protocol and cipher suite.
-We continually update our TLS policies to maintain a grade of A- of better from SSL Labs.
+We periodically update our TLS policies to maintain a grade of A- or better from SSL Labs.
 Requests that specify weaker TLS security are rejected.